 The production, maintenance and clean-up employees at the Company's Bryan, Texas poultry processing facility are represented by the United Food and Commercial Workers Union Local #408, AFL-CIO.
-A collective bargaining agreement covering 1,266 employees expires on December 31, 2014.
+A collective bargaining agreement covering 1,248 employees expires on December 31, 2014, and negotiations are ongoing to extend this agreement.
 The collective bargaining agreement has a grievance procedure and no strike-no lockout clause that should assist in maintaining stable labor relations at the Bryan, Texas processing facility.